psychemedia/winter-tales/src/gawain_notes.md

 And as the Lady continued to tease him and tempt him, Gawain defended himself and deflected her advances, avoiding whatever mischief she had in mind.

-And at length, she laughed, and as left, she gave Gawain a second sweet kiss of the day.
+And at length, she laughed a final time, and bade him goodbye, and as left, she gave him a second sweet kiss of the day.

 Gawain roused himself and rose out of bed __— and whether he had a cold shower then I surely don't know — and headed off to Mass, *and a leisurely breakfast*__, and then loitered with the ladies throughout the day.